 On June 1, 2020 the Hastings County Economic and Tourism Development Office partnered with officials from Hastings Prince Edward Public Health to run a webinar.
 A recording of the webinar is available below:

-Need Help finding Personal Protective Equipment?
+Need Help purchasing or finding Personal Protective Equipment?

-Before your business reopens, review sector-specific guidelines to identify personal protective equipment (PPE) and supplies to keep your employees and customers safe.
+You can review sector-specific guidelines to identify personal protective equipment (PPE) and supplies to keep your employees and customers safe.
 Supplies are in high demand and the needs of frontline health care workers and first responders will continue to be prioritized.

 *The site also provides an opportunity be added to a supplier directory.